How to politely ask for a payment with email samples

 Asking for payment in an email can be awkward and hard to communicate effectively.
 You may be asking yourself questions like “Which tone should I maintain with my clients?”, “How can I ask for payment without looking desperate or overly strict?” and “How to deal with long-lasting outstanding invoices?”.

 Therefore, we thought of sharing the essential steps on how to politely ask for payment in an email.
 The advice in this article concerns the first overdue invoice email you will need to send and any other “please, pay your invoice” follow-up actions.
 After all, you need to exhaust all the available means to prompt your clients to pay you for your work.

 Here is our advice on how to ask politely for a payment without damaging business relations:

 Step 1: “The day approaches” invoice email

 A great way to save yourself the trouble of asking for late payment is to send a kind reminder before the pre-agreed payment period comes to an end.
-Then, you will be able to notify your clients of their payment duties and give them the chance to provide you with credible reasons if they intend to delay payment for an x amount of days.
-This way, your mind will be at ease, expecting remuneration in the near future.
+This way, you will notify your clients of their payment duties and give them the chance to provide you with credible reasons if they intend to delay payment.

-So, be sure to send this precocious email around 5-7 days before the due date and choose any weekday but not a Friday since a weekend intervenes.
+Be sure to send this precocious email around 5-7 days before the due date and choose any weekday except Friday, since a weekend intervenes.
 Keep this email short and simple.
 It should not look like a warning, but a friendly reminder.

 Email Subject: Follow up to Invoice #10430

 Hello Mr. Jackson,